AllyT-MS/south-coast-summit-sci/README.md

 - All accounts must have multi-factor authentication enabled
 - Passwords should not be set to expire
 - Enforce MFA for users assigned the Password Administrators role.
-- The "Marketing" group should be allowed to work from anywhere but enforce MFA if not at a trusted location.
+- The "Sales & Marketing" group should be allowed to work from anywhere but enforce MFA if not at a trusted location.
-- The "Finance Team" group -  These members can only log on from trusted locations.
+- The "Leadership" group -  These members can only log on from trusted locations.
 - Use an Identity Protection policy to enforce password change when any users risk level is set to Medium or High.
 If students cannot simulate a risk event to trigger this rule, then at least check that they have the policy configured on PIM.
-- Privileged Identity Management must be configured to assign the "Password Administrator" role to Julian Isla, but their default role is User as observed in their profile.-
+- Privileged Identity Management must be configured to assign the "Password Administrator" role to Lee Gu, but their default role is User as observed in their profile.-

 Helpful notes
 - When testing the conditional access policies, team members can impersonate the volunteer users.